• Skip to primary navigation

 Instructions

-1. Finely chop the white chocolate with a knife and place in a large bowl.
+1. Finely chop the white chocolate and place it in a large bowl.

-6. Blend with an immersion blender if necessary to smooth the ganache.
+6. Blend briefly with an immersion blender if you want a perfectly silky ganache.

 Equipment